Desire100/Popular-Data-science-Python-Libraries-with-Coding-Examples/OpenCV.md

 #### Learn various image processing operations
 #### Perform image operations such as smoothing, blurring, morphological Operations
 #### Grab properties such as color spaces and histograms.

+Thresholding is fundamentally a very simple method of segmenting an image into different parts.
+Thresholding will convert an image to consist of only two values, white or black.